Residence Life Work Orders

 Not all items inside your residency will be handled by one person during a single visit.
 Plumbers do not handle electrical work and carpenters do not handle plumbing issues.
 Please complete an individual work order for each problem in your residence.

-When you submit a work order, simply describe the problem as accurately as possible.
-If the drop down menu does not list your specific issue, provide a detailed description of the problem in the box provided.
-You do not list information on how to solve the problem or an opinion of what you think is needed to correct the issue.
+You do not need to provide instructions on how to solve the problem or an opinion of what you think is needed to correct the issue.
 Our trained staff will know what to do once they arrive and investigate the issue.
+However what you can provide is a a brief but detailed description of the problem.
 It is important you provide accurate details so facilities staff will know how to respond.
-Some examples of how to describe a problem are listed below:

-Good“The toilet in upstairs bathroom is not flushing when you use the handle.
+Good – “The toilet in upstairs bathroom is not flushing when you use the handle.
 Handle appears to be broken.”

-Not So Good“The toilet is broken”
+Not So Good – “The toilet is broken”

-Good“Window is leaking cold air after I’ve closed and secured it.”
+Good – “Window is leaking cold air after I’ve closed and secured it.”

-Not So Good“Window is broken.”
+Not So Good – “Window is broken.”

-Good“Front door deadbolt lock is not working properly.
+Good – “Front door deadbolt lock is not working properly.
 I cannot lock the door from the outside.”

-Not So Good“The lock is busted and won’t work.
+Not So Good – “The lock is busted and won’t work.”

-Good“Blinds do not open or close with plastic rod.”
+Good – “Blinds do not open or close with plastic rod.”

-Not So Good“Blinds are all broken.”
+Not So Good – “Blinds are all broken.”